Differential Geometry of the Mixed Hodge Metric: Curvature of Hodge Bundles

 is also straightforward because $\varphi(u)$ is a sum of components of Hodge type $(a,b)$ with $a\geq 0$.
 As such $\varphi(u)^*$ is a sum of components of Hodge type $(-a,-b)$ with $-a\leq 0$, and hence there is no way for the action of $\varphi(u)^*$ to move a vector of Hodge type $(c,d)$ with $c<p$ back into $F^p$.

 Accordingly, by the universal nature of the Campbell--Baker--Hausdorff formula, the only difference between the computation of the curvature of $\FF^p$ and the curvature of $T(D)$ is that for the former we are use the linear action $GL(V_{\C})$ and $\eg\el(V_{\C})$ and project orthogonally to $F^p$ whereas in the later we use the adjoint action and project orthogonally to $\eq$.
+So, with $\Pi$ the orthogonal projection from $V_{\C}$ to $F^p$ for $u,v\in T^{\rm hol}_{F}(D)$ we find